-- You live in our geographic service area (Section 2.3 below describes our service area) - -- and -- you are entitled to Medicare Part A - -- and -- you are enrolled in Medicare Part B
+- You live in our geographic service area (section 2.3 below describes our service area) - -- and -- you have both Medicare Part A and Medicare Part B

 Section 2.2 What are Medicare Part A and Medicare Part B?

 When you first signed up for Medicare, you received information about what services are covered under Medicare Part A and Medicare Part B. Remember: